Date amended:

 Comments

-There may be circumstances where the veteran was correctly diagnosed with localised sclerosis and then, with the efflux of time and the development of further systemic manifestation, also correctly diagnosed as systemic sclerosis.
+There may be circumstances where the veteran was correctly diagnosed with localised sclerosis and then, with the efflux of time and the development of further systemic manifestations, also correctly diagnosed as systemic sclerosis.
 In this situation, the original diagnosis is no longer valid, having been replaced by the systemic sclerosis diagnosis.
-As such the new condition will need to be re-determined using the SOP for systemic sclerosis.